slaveofcode/jkt/README.md

 `
 ```

-By using spaces, new line and tabs you don't have to worry about the results.
+Don't worry about the both statement above.
 Those two example are valid to use.

 ### Custom Predefined Value